adus-hash/Pets-Brawl-game/README.md

 Note that Pet class has more object variables which some of then i will explain later.

 Firstly, let's say what you can do with pets:
-1. You can feed then - Pets in order to be stronger in fights, they must have food indicator at the highest possible percentage
-    - If you feed the pet with fruit of same type as pet (cherry - fire pet, banana - light pet, pear - ground pet), it will add them more food points than different types.
+1. You can feed then - Pets in order to be stronger in fights, they must have food indicator at the highest possible percentage.
+If you feed the pet with fruit of same type as pet (cherry - fire pet, banana - light pet, pear - ground pet), it will add them more food points than different types.
 Formulas:
     - add_food = randint(28, 35) # Pet type = Fruit type
     - add_food = randint(17, 23) # Pet type != Fruit Type
+2. Put them to bed - Pets in order to be stronger in fights, they must have sleep indicator at the highest possible percentage